AaronTraas/Clash-Royale-Clan-Tools/README.rst

 ==================================================
-Clash Royale Clan Tools
+crtools -- Clash Royale Clan Dashboard generator
 ==================================================

 This is a tool for creating a dashboard for clan participation in ClashRoyale.
 See https://developer.clashroyale.com to sign up for a developer account and create an API key to use with this.

 For an example dashboard created for the clan Agrassar (#JY8YVV), see: https://agrassar.com/